 Tokyo Skytree at Night

 Accessible from Oshiage Station or Asakusa Station, Tokyo Skytree is currently Tokyo’s tallest tower.
 The observatory deck is 634 meters (2,080 feet) high!
 At the foot of Tokyo Skytree there are many shops and restaurants in the Solamachi Shopping Center.
-The 5th floor has an aquarium that features deep sea creatures and a large penguin display!
+The 5th floor has an aquarium that features deep-sea creatures and a large penguin display!
 On the 30th and 31st floors, you can enjoy dinner and a view at one of the restaurants.
 The 8th, 9th, and 10th floors feature gardens and outside seating where festivals are held throughout different parts of the year.
-Be sure to check the dates and times of these festivals!
 Try not to stay here all night because you’ll need to get up early for the next activity on our list.

 Tsukiji Fish Market in the Early Morning